stokpop/lograter/README.md

 For each type of request, see how many concurrent requests there are.

-The following web logs are supported:
+Lograter can scan following web logs:
 * apache
 * nginx
 * iis
+* latency: any log file that contains timestamp, url and latency

 Use the log pattern to define your log line structure.
 LogRater needs at least:
  * a timestamp